 So What Can I Do?

-Turkeys raised on pasture live lives that are healthier and happier, they are healthy when they are slaughtered, and they make you healthier too.
-They have more anti-inflammatory fats like Omega-3s and CLA (another essential fat that is almost non-existent in the modern diet).
+Turkeys raised on pasture live healthier, happier lives; are healthy when they are slaughtered; and make you healthier, too.
+Their meat contains more anti-inflammatory fats like Omega-3s and conjugated linoleic acid (another essential fat that is scarce in the modern diet).

-3 Questions for Your Farmer
+Three Questions for Your Farmer

 If you truly want to do your part to help preserve our beautiful planet and your health, you need to ask three questions of your farmer:

-You should know that the terms “cage-free” and “free range” are virtually meaningless in that they make very little difference in the actual life or treatment of the turkey you are purchasing.
-If you see these terms, know that you are often no better off than buying a industrially-raised turkey.
-If you see “vegetarian fed,” know that turkeys are not vegetarians.
-If you see “organic,” that’s a little better – at least you know they are hormone- and antibiotic-free, for the most part.
-But they still may have led lives of confinement indoors, eating grains, and living in cramped and unsanitary spaces.
+You should know that the terms “cage free” and “free range” are virtually meaningless in that they make very little difference in the actual life or treatment of the turkey you are purchasing.
+If you see these terms, know that you are often no better off buying one of these than you would be buying an industrially raised turkey.

 Where Should I Start?

 You can also talk to a practitioner who is listed on PrimalDocs.com.
 Most of them know where to get local traditionally raised animals.

 Rate this article: